ZahidMKhan/ZahidMKhan/README.md

 ### Hi there, I'm Zahid 👋

 ## I'm a Software Development Engineer in Test!
-- 🌱 I’m currently learning JavaScript and WebdriverIO
+- 🌱 I’m currently exploring the world of C# and the test frameworks in there
-- 🥅 2022 Goals: Make it exciting!
+- 🥅 2023 Goals: Travel the world and survive C#!
 - ⚡ Fun fact: I love to travel and photograph (almost) everything

 ### Connect with me: